asi-os/asios-legal/ICLA.md

 ---

 ## 1. Purpose
-This Agreement governs all Contributions by you to the ASIOS™ project (`asi-os/asios`).
+This Agreement governs all Contributions by you to the ASIOS™ project (asi-os/asios), which is owned and maintained by **KarLex AI, Inc.**.

 ---